 Not really into this budgeting style?
 Well, perhaps…

-#2 – You like making notes and knowing where your money went – expense-tracking (manual or app)
+#2 – Use expense-tracking if… You like making notes and knowing where your money went – expense-tracking (manual or app)

 What is it: Record and track every cent, categorising them under its relevant expense categories.